 During the early 15th century, when Martin Luther’s Protestant Reformation began to spread, the English stopped celebrating Halloween.
 Since followers of the new religion did not believe in saints, they saw no reason to celebrate the Eve of All Saints’ Day.
 In recent years, however, Halloween has taken on a secular tone, with English children copying the North American tradition of going door-to-door to “trick or treat” while dressed up in costumes.

-Indulge your inner Anglophile with our countdown of the top 50 London attractions.
+Indulge your inner Anglophile with our countdown of 50 must-visit London attractions.